raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 const M = fn => (...args) => fn(fn, ...args);
 ```

 The Mockingbird is a function that takes another function, and returns a function.
-That function takes a bunch or aguments, and invoked the original function with itself and the arguments.[^well-actually] So now we can write:
+That function takes a bunch or arguments, and invoked the original function with itself and the arguments.[^well-actually] So now we can write:

 [^well-actually]: In proper combinatorial logic, the Mockingbird is actually defined as `M x = x x`.
 However, this presumes that all combinators are "curried" and only take one argument.
 Our Mockingbird is more "idiomatically JavaScript."
-But it's cwertainly possible to use `const M = fn => fn(fn);`, we would just need to also rewrite our exponentiation function to have a signature of `myself => x => n => ...`, and so forth.
+But it's certainly possible to use `const M = fn => fn(fn);`, we would just need to also rewrite our exponentiation function to have a signature of `myself => x => n => ...`, and so forth.
 That typically clutters JavaScript up, so we're using `const M = fn => (...args) => fn(fn, ...args);`, which amounts to the same thing.

 ```javascript
 M((myself, x, n) => {